 The Fund may be materially adversely affected by market, economic and political conditions globally and in the jurisdictions and sectors in which the Fund invests.
-The Fund is subject to the risk that war, geopolitical tensions, such as a deterioration in the bilateral relationship between the U.S. and China or the conflict between Russia and Ukraine, terrorism, natural and environmental disasters, such as, for example, the spread of infectious illness or other public health issues, systemic market dislocations and other geopolitical events may lead to increased short-term market volatility and have adverse long-term effects on world economies and markets generally, as well as adverse effects on issuers of securities and the value of the Fund's investments.
+The Fund is subject to the risk that war, geopolitical tensions, such as a deterioration in the bilateral relationship between the U.S. and China or conflicts, such as those in the middle east and the conflict between Russia and Ukraine, terrorism, natural and environmental disasters, such as, for example, the spread of infectious illness or other public health issues, including widespread epidemics or pandemics, systemic market dislocations and other geopolitical events may lead to increased short-term market volatility and have adverse long-term effects on world economies and markets generally, as well as adverse effects on issuers of securities and the value of the Fund's investments.
+Furthermore, events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions or the financial services industry generally, or concerns or rumors about any events of these kinds or other similar risks, have in the past and may in the future lead to market-wide liquidity problems.

-• Leverage; Borrowings Risk.
+Leverage; Borrowings Risk.